antusystem/esp_i2c_example/README.md

 This examples shows how to use 2 ESP32 to work as master-slave.
 The master send 1 to the slave, then, it increase the number that arrives and put it in its buffer.
 Afterwards, the master read the slave buffer and sends that value.

-## How to use example
-We encourage the users to use the example as a template for the new projects.
-A recommended way is to follow the instructions on a [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project).

 ## Hardware Required

 You need 2 ESP32 basic Devboard, this was tested in 2 NodeMCU.